-What is a Blue Moon?
+What Is a Blue Moon?

 - Did this term originate with Native American folklore, like a number of the other full Moon names?

-The Two Types of Blue Moons
+Two Types of Blue Moons

-There are two definitions commonly used today:
+There are two definitions of the term that are commonly used today:

 Although the latter definition is the one more commonly followed today, the former actually came first.
-As mentioned above, a misinterpretation of the seasonal definition in the 1940s gave way to the calendrical definition, which was later popularized in the 80s and has stuck around to today!
+As mentioned above, a misinterpretation of the seasonal definition in the 1940s gave way to the calendrical definition, which was later popularized in the 80s and has stuck around to today.

-When is the Next Blue Moon?
+When Is the Next Blue Moon?

-How Often Do We See a Blue Moon?
+How Often Does a Blue Moon Occur?

 Most months have one full Moon, not two.